eosrio/simpleos/README.md

 Your private keys are stored locally only and are properly encrypted with a user defined password of 10+ characters.

 ### Proxy to fetch external data
-External informations outside of the blockchain (such as the Block Producer standard) are fetched via a proxy server provided by EOS Rio, to avoid malformed json data and third-party servers misconfigurations.
+Off-chain information (such as the Block Producer standard) are fetched via a proxy server provided by EOS Rio, to avoid malformed json data and third-party servers misconfigurations.

 ## Download a pre-compiled build
 - [Windows](https://github.com/eosrio/simpleos/releases/download/v0.3.5/simpleos-setup-0.3.5.exe)